 • Checking your car insurance is valid

-Although all motorists insured in an EU country or Liechtenstein, buy isotretinoin cream online Norway or Switzerland are automatically covered for third-party liability in France, British motorists should note that British insurance companies usually insist on you applying for a ‘green card’ if you’re driving to France (or any other European country).
+Although all motorists insured in an EU country or Liechtenstein, Norway or Switzerland are automatically covered for third-party liability in France, British motorists should note that British insurance companies usually insist on you applying for a ‘green card’ if you’re driving to France (or any other European country).
 Most companies will issue a green card for a maximum of 90 days per year.

 • Getting European Breakdown Cover

-Although this isn’t compulsory, it’s worth paying for piece of mind in case anything should happen to your car.
-Single trip cover can be brought relatively cheaply especially through price comparison sites.
+Although this isn’t compulsory, it’s worth paying for peace of mind in case anything should happen to your car.
+A single trip cover can be brought relatively cheaply especially through price comparison sites.

 • Making sure your sat nav/navigating app is up to date and downloaded with the relevant maps